This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 From Cape Moreton Lighthouse, we took on the open east coast shoreline.
 The tide was coming in which made for some fun maneuvering as we made zig-zag tracks in the sand.

-Moreton Island has a few natural freshwater lakes and one of the popular stops is Blue Lagoon, a lake infused with tea tree oils which was formed through the natural catchments of rainwater over thousands of years when the water table meets the ground surface.
+Moreton Island has a few natural freshwater lakes and lagoons, and one of the popular stops is Blue Lagoon, a lake infused with tea tree oils that were formed through the natural catchments of rainwater over thousands of years when the water table meets the ground surface.

 I’ll drink to that, cheers!

-Little Savannah was having none of it and stayed on shore with Nicole as me, Kalyra, Caz and Greg paddled out in darkness with our torch lit floating kayaks showing us the way.
+Little Savannah was having none of it and stayed on shore with Nicole as me, Kalyra, Caz, and Greg paddled out in the darkness with our torch-lit floating kayaks showing us the way.

 It was eerily awesome as we explored the shipwreck in silence.

 Baitfish jumped into our kayak attracted by the lights, giving Kalyra a thrill, and we must come back to Moreton and do this activity again at a different time of the year.
 Not to be missed and unique to Sunset Safaris.

 13. Stay at Tangalooma Resort

 Besides Castaways or camping with your own equipment, the main accommodation option on the island is Tangalooma Island Resort.